Tools for women who want to participate in their care.

 A conversation between patient and provider where both contribute to a treatment decision.
 The provider brings clinical knowledge.
 You bring personal values, life circumstances, and preferences.
 Shared decision-making is the standard of care in VTE management, but it requires you to be informed and willing to participate.

-In the context of warfarin (Coumadin), the target INR window, typically 2.0 to 3.0, where the medication is effective without significantly increasing bleeding risk.
+In the context of warfarin (Coumadin), the target INR window — typically 2.0 to 3.0 — where the medication is effective without significantly increasing bleeding risk.
 Staying in range requires regular monitoring and consistency with food and medication timing.

 A blood test that measures how long it takes blood to clot, used to monitor warfarin therapy.
 A higher INR means slower clotting, which reduces clot risk but increases bleeding risk.
 Checked regularly to ensure the patient stays in the therapeutic range.

-A newer class of blood thinners, including apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa), and dabigatran (Pradaxa), that work differently from warfarin and generally require less monitoring.
+A newer class of blood thinners — including apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa), and dabigatran (Pradaxa) — that work differently from warfarin and generally require less monitoring.
 DOACs have become the standard first-line treatment for most VTE patients.

 An inherited or acquired condition that increases the tendency of the blood to clot abnormally.
 Common inherited thrombophilias include Factor V Leiden and Prothrombin gene mutation.
 Having a thrombophilia doesn’t mean a clot is inevitable, but it influences treatment decisions significantly.

 The most common inherited thrombophilia in people of European descent.
 A mutation in the Factor V gene makes the blood more likely to clot.
-Having Factor V Leiden raises VTE risk but does not cause a clot on its own, other factors typically need to be present.
+Having Factor V Leiden raises VTE risk but does not cause a clot on its own — other factors typically need to be present.

 A state in which the blood clots more readily than normal.
-It can be genetic, acquired (certain cancers, autoimmune conditions, pregnancy), or influenced by lifestyle factors like obesity, prolonged immobility, and chronic inflammation.
+It can be genetic, acquired (certain cancers, autoimmune conditions, pregnancy), or may be influenced by lifestyle factors like obesity, prolonged immobility, and chronic inflammation.

 A protein that forms the structural mesh of a blood clot.
 When a clot forms, fibrin threads bind platelets together to create the clot structure.
 Clot-dissolving medications work by breaking down fibrin.